FightFraudWithErin/osint-opsec-template/README.md

 A practical operational security framework for conducting open source intelligence investigations safely, consistently, and responsibly.

-This template was created as part of the **OSINT Foundations program from OSINT Academy while working toward the OSC credential** and is shared as a free resource for investigators who want to build repeatable investigative workflows.
+This template was developed during **OSINT professional development and research into investigative operational security practices** and is shared as a free resource for investigators who want to build repeatable investigative workflows.

 ---